Safe and controlled fuel changeovers with the push of a button

 All steps are automatically controlled using continuous viscosity and temperature sensor feedback.
 With FuelSafeTM, there is no need for a vessel to reduce its speed during the fuel changeover process.
 It is suitable for various engine loads, fuel consumption rates and fuel system volumes.

-FuelSafe is ideally delivered as part of a complete fuel supply system, but can also be supplied as separate components that can be integrated to the ship’s fuel system.
+FuelSafe is delivered as part of a complete fuel supply system.

 A standard delivery comprises: